Toloka/docs/en/template-builder/reference/field.audio.md

 # field.audio

 Component for recording audio.
-Works in the [Yandex.Toloka app for mobile devices](https://toloka.ai/tolokers/docs/mobile/?lang=en).
+Works in the [Toloka app for mobile devices](https://toloka.ai/tolokers/docs/mobile/?lang=en).
 In a browser, this component opens a window for uploading an audio file.

 [View example in sandbox](https://clck.ru/So3w7).